jalieven/tutorials/angularjs/template/README.md

                         }
                     ]"

-Put data-ng-repeat="event in events" (and binding moustaches for the well-divs!) in the well-element.
+Put data-ng-repeat="event in events | orderBy: 'occurrence':true" (and binding moustaches for the well-divs!) in the well-element.

-Search for <select id="filter-tags"> and add data-ng-model="eventFilter.tags" attribute and in our previous data-ng-repeat="event in events | filter:eventFilter | orderBy: 'occurrence':true"
 Now add a date filter to the binding of the date-badge: | date:'dd-MM-yyyy HH:mm:ss' Actually we want a user-friendly date filter so do this: